exyte/ConcentricOnboarding/README.md

 ## Examples

-To try ConcentricOnboarding examples:
+To try the ConcentricOnboarding examples:
 - Clone the repo `https://github.com/exyte/ConcentricOnboarding.git`
-- Open terminal and run `cd <ConcentricOnboardingRepo>/Example/`
-- Run `pod install` to install all dependencies
-- Run open `ConcentricOnboardingExample.xcworkspace/` to open project in the Xcode
+- Open `ConcentricOnboardingExample.xcodeproj` in the Xcode
 - Try it!

 ## Installation